jorishr/notes-on-backend/authentication/passwords/password_reset-mailgun.md

 ## Token generation and sending email
 The sequence of async code is provided by MAILGUN.
 First the Nodejs package CRYPTO is used to generate a token.

 Next you have to find the user email in your database.
 If the record exists, then you add the token to the `foundUserObject` together with an expiration date.
-Save that new record in the databse.
+Save that new record in the database.

 Next you have the MAILGUN configuration where you can configure the email message.